iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > This app is junk...My wife is Covid19 positive.
 She reported in the app as infected patient.
 I stood right next to her (with her phone on her hand)and the app on my phone did not alert anything...<br> :date: __2020-11-11 15:49:01__

 > Not very accurate.
 Sorry if the truth hurts.
 All I am saying is my local news is saying that there is COVID - 19 positive tests, confirmed reports that there was a local outbreak and guess what, hmm., your app didn't inform me of it.<br> :date: __2020-11-10 12:16:47__

-> We do not need another political app.
-Please reframe from using this fake app.<br> :date: __2020-11-08 07:41:48__

-> Not useful<br> :date: __2020-11-07 04:41:14__

-> I had this app for several months and I have never got a notice and I have been to the hospital several times.
-I think this app is a waste of time and space.
-I have deleted it.<br> :date: __2020-11-06 16:46:41__